Use case

 Can LoadStrike include queues or streams inside a microservices scenario?

 Yes.
-The public site documents APIs, queues, streams, browser journeys, and downstream services as part of the same transaction-aware workflow model.
+The site documents APIs, queues, streams, browser journeys, and downstream services as part of the same transaction-aware workflow model.

 What should a microservices team read after this page?